The Hinode satellite was able to capture x-ray footage of last week’s solar eclipse.

 The XRT was developed and built by the Smithsonian Astrophysical Observatory and the Japan Aerospace Exploration Agency.
 Hinode’s X-ray Telescope is the highest resolution solar X-ray telescope ever flown.

 The XRT collects X-rays emitted from the sun’s corona – the hot, tenuous outer layer that extends from the sun’s visible surface into the inner solar system.
 Gas in the solar corona reaches temperatures of millions of degrees.
 The energy source that heats the corona is a puzzle.
-The sun’s surface is only 10,000 degrees Fahrenheit, while the corona is more than 100 times hotter.
+The sun’s surface is only 10,000 degrees Fahrenheit (5,500 degrees Celsius), while the corona is more than 100 times hotter.

 “We are very interested in studying solar flares,” adds McCauley.
 “Flares are most dramatic in X-rays and we’re using the X-ray Telescope to better understand the physical mechanisms that drive flares so that they might someday be forecasted.”